WachiraXanders/alx-low_level_programming/0x09-static_libraries/README.md

-This is a read me file on how to create a static library.
+This is a read me file